jasonoucode/SQL-Practice/README.md

 ---------------------| ------------------------------------------
-CustomersOrders.sql  | One to Many + Inner, Left, and Right Joins StudentsPapers.sql   | One to Many + Inner, Left, and Right Joins
+CustomersOrders.sql  | One to Many + Inner, Left, and Right Joins StudentsPapers.sql   | One to Many + Inner, Left, and Right Joins ReviewsMovies.sql    | Many to Many + Inner, Left, and Right Joins